 $99 Registration Fee

-We are offering a special discount for our Tuesday workshop courtesy of our partners at PNC Bank.
-Please enter code PNC to receive a $99 discount good for the Saturday Class Series only.
+We are offering a special discount for our Tuesday workshop courtesy of our partners.
+Please check the Eventbrite registration page for the discount code!

 More about Homebuyer Education: